riskfocus/flink-generic/flink-example-domain/README.md

-# Damain objects of Flink example application

-Contains Domain objects for Flink example application
+# Domain objects used by Flink example application

 This domain objects have to be shared between Flink and Test application.
-Test Application shouldn't has Flink dependencies.
+Test Application shouldn't have Flink dependencies.